Three RHEL 8 or 9 VMs

 {% endfor %}

 /srv/salt/pillar/sse/sse_settings.yamlThe file has five sections.
 Most fields are fine at default.
 The fields you actually need to set are highlighted in cyan below.
+Layout shifts slightly between SSE versions, but the keys are stable and any differences are usually easy to spot from context.

 WHAT YOU EDIT: